brainhub/SHA3IUF/README.md

 I would appreciate any attribution to this work if you used the code or ideas.
 I thank you for this in advance.

+If I get to choose a license for this project, it will be something like a MIT or Apache 2.0 license.
+Please contact me if this is important/required for you.

 This is a clean-room implementation of IUF API for SHA3.
 The `keccakf()` is based on the code from [keccak.noekeon.org](http://keccak.noekeon.org/).

 1600-bit message hashing test vectors are [NIST test vectors](http://csrc.nist.gov/groups/ST/toolkit/examples.html).